An adapted excerpt from the as-yet-unpublished memoir:

 Altamont is labeled the anti-Woodstock, the bad, sad end of the waning Summer of Love, the last crashing stop of the ‘60’s peace and love train.
 But maybe it’s not about peace and love at all.
 Maybe it’s about music.
 About music’s power to create realities, to connect us to what’s out there, and what’s in here.
 For better or worse.

 Woodstock was a clarion call of one sort, and Altamont another entirely.

 Jeanne Wilkinson is a Brooklyn artist and writer.
-Her writing has been on NPR’s Living on Earth and Leonard Lopate Show, Columbia Journal, Digging Through the Fat, and Raven’s Perch, and her experimental videos featured at BAM, the Greenpoint and New York Independent Film Festivals and 13th St. Repertory Theater.
+Her writing has been on NPR’s Living on Earth and Leonard Lopate Show, and in Columbia Journal, Digging Through the Fat, and Raven’s Perch, and her experimental videos featured at BAM, the Greenpoint and New York Independent Film Festivals, and 13th St. Repertory Theater.

 NOVEMBER 9, 2018 / MUSEPAPER ESSAY PRIZE #15 / MUSIC